The Charge TTI is this venerable manufacturer's top of the line, no-holds-barred, full service folding toolbox.

 In our test, the Charge comes from the factory equipped for the most diverse of carrying options.
 First of all, it comes with a sturdy nylon belt sheath.
 The sheath velcros closed securely.
 In the back of the sheath is an elastic pouch to store a sleeve of accessory bits.
 Along each side of the belt pouch are slots for the other carry accessories.
 This award winner comes with a removable pocket clip and a lanyard/keychain loop.
 We found ourselves storing the Charge in its holster in the car and duffel bag, and then pocket-clipping it when puttering around the house or garage.

-The tool is cumbersome and bulky (Only the Gerber Suspension and Bear Grylls Ultimate are heavier) so every day, extended carry in the pocket or on a keychain is cumbersome.
+The tool is cumbersome and bulky (though the Gerber Suspension, Leatherman Surge, and Bear Grylls Ultimate are heavier).
+Every day, extended carry in the pocket or on a keychain is cumbersome.
 No other tool in the review comes with so many options for carrying.
 The diminutive Gerber Dime and Leatherman Squirt PS4 are equipped for key chain carry (or, of course, to be carried loose in your pocket), but they earn high portability scores by virtue of their tiny stature.
-The small tools are way easier to cart around than the Charge.
+These small tools are way easier to cart around than the Charge.
+The Best Buy Leatherman Wave+, "stock" comes without a pocket clip.
+However, an aftermarket pocket clip is available and this makes the Wave carry just like the Charge.

 What can we say?
 This is the Cadillac of multi-tools.
-We had no problems.
-And Leatherman users for years have said the same thing about all the models.
+We had no problems and Leatherman users for years have said the same thing about all the models.
 Hinges and locks are made to close with lasting tolerances.
-The materials are carefully selected to be appropriate to their application.
+The materials are carefully selected to be appropriate for their application.
 Every pivot, aside from the main plier hinge, is user-serviceable.

-Just like the cheaper Leatherman Wave, the blades are set up so that they lock closed when, and only when, the pliers are engaged.
-This subtle detail may only matter in dire circumstances, but its presence merely reinforces Leatherman's commitment to quality and lasting function.
+Just like the cheaper Leatherman Wave+ and the larger Leatherman Surge, the blades are set up so that they lock closed when, and only when, the pliers are engaged.
+This subtle detail may only matter in dire circumstances, but its presence merely reinforces Leatherman's commitment to detail and lasting function.

 Whether for day to day use, automotive storage, backcountry trips, or handy-person weekends, the Charge TTI is versatile and useful.

 You won't purchase a Charge TTI for its value.
 You'll purchase it because it is the best around.
-If you are looking for a downgraded version, try the heavier Charge AL.
+If you are looking for a downgraded version, try the heavier Charge AL or the Best Buy Wave+.

 The Leatherman Charge TTI is the top-of-the-line tool from the top-of-the-line company in the business.